 - California Oil Museum

 Learn about the Valleys History at Rancho Camulos

 Starting your adventure heading west from the Santa Clarita Valley, your first stop should be at the Rancho Camulos Museum in Piru.
 Established as a National Historic Museum in 2000, the compound is situated on 40 acres of pristine agricultural ground, situated within a 1,800-acre working ranch known as the Camulos Ranch Company.

-The museum comprises 15 structures, all built in the 19th century, including the main adobe, a gorgeous water fountain, an outdoor chapel, a bell structure, and a winery surrounded by lush tranquil gardens.
-It is one the last examples of Old California.
+The museum features 15 structures, all built in the 19th century, including the main adobe, a gorgeous water fountain, an outdoor chapel, a bell structure, and a winery surrounded by lush tranquil gardens.
+It is one of the last examples of Old California.

 Visitors are treated to tales told by knowledgeable docents about the people who lived and worked on the ranch as well as the story of Ramona, the 1884 novel by Helen Hunt Jackson, a love story that best expressed the plight of the American Indian.

 Before leaving the Piru area, it’s a short drive to the Piru Murals located along the Camulos Bike Trial.
 These 16 majestic portrayals of old land grants and historic families are the works of renowned artist and muralist Carlos Callejo and tell the story of Piru’s place in Old California.
 Just steps from the murals, and scattered through the downtown district of Piru are 17 two-foot diameter mosaic circles that are placed on the sidewalk each corner of an intersection, aptly called the Piru Circles.